ABOUT US

 ORGANIZATIONAL STRUCTURE

 The Bluefin Collaborative is run on a day-to-day basis by its Board of Directors and Executive Director.
-Currently the Board is made up entirely of fishery stakeholders.
+Currently the board of directors is made up entirely of fishery stakeholders.
 This was a conscious choice.
-Those working on—and above—the water are well situated to gather the biological data needed to allow for the type of research that will improve policy.
+Those working on the water are best suited to gather the biological data needed to improve policy.
 There is simply no replacement for the ability of fishery stakeholders to find, catch, and sample Atlantic bluefin tuna at scale.
+That said, as we grow and evolve, so will our Board.
+We welcome the participation of anyone with relevant expertise that wants to objectively and actively support our group and its mission.

 ORGANIZATIONAL STRUCTURE

 The Bluefin Collaborative is run on a day-to-day basis by its Board of Directors and Executive Director.
-Currently the Board is made up entirely of fishery stakeholders.
+Currently the board of directors is made up entirely of fishery stakeholders.
 This was a conscious choice.
-Those working on—and above—the water are well situated to gather the biological data needed to allow for the type of research that will improve policy.
+Those working on the water are best suited to gather the biological data needed to improve policy.
 There is simply no replacement for the ability of fishery stakeholders to find, catch, and sample Atlantic bluefin tuna at scale.
+That said, as we grow and evolve, so will our Board.
+We welcome the participation of anyone with relevant expertise that wants to objectively and actively support our group and its mission.

 BOARD OF DIRECTORS